 - That’s also the lesson from Illinois.
 In the late 1990s, at any one time, more than 50,000 children were trapped in all forms of substitute care.
 In recent years the number has been under 17,000.
-Illinois takes away children at an even lower rate than Alabama, though again there has been backsliding.
-And in Illinois, as in Alabama, independent court-appointed monitors found that, as the number of children taken away declined, child safety has improved.
+For awhile, Illinois took away children at an even lower rate than Alabama.
+And, as in Alabama, independent court-appointed monitors found that, as the number of children taken away declined, child safety has improved.
 But memories are short, and recent horror stories set off another foster-care panic in that state.
 As state leaders forgot their own past success, removals to foster care skyrocketed and the gains in safety were lost.

 WHY IT WORKS

-Other cases fall between the extremes, the parents neither all victim nor all villain.
+Other cases fall between the extremes.
 What these cases have in common is the fact that there are a wide variety of proven programs that can keep these children in their own homes, and do it with a far better track record for safety than foster care.